GSA/challenges-and-prizes/_all-challenges/1162-differential-privacy-temporal-map-challenge.md

   ![Timeline for Open Source and Development Contest]({{site.baseurl}}/assets/netlify-uploads/nist-differential-privacy-temporal-map-challenge-table-3.png "Timeline for Open Source and Development Contest")
+rules: Official Rules will be posted by Oct.
+1, 2020.
 judging: >-
   A. Metric Contest.
 The Judges will evaluate submitted papers describing proposed metrics based on a balance of clarity, utility, and robustness.